enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 * Gui Button
 * Sound

 Those object can be used in Editor, and by Triggers.
 Gameplay layer has an API called LimonAPI, and it has an interface to allow extending, and Limon Engine supports dynamically loading those custom triggers.
-For details, please check :ref:`ExtendingByAPI/implementAction`
+For details, please check :ref:`implementAction`

 AI
 ==